emlynoregan/appenginetaskutils/README.md

 ## Install

 Use the python package for this library.
+You can find the package online [here](https://pypi.python.org/pypi/appenginetaskutils).

 Change to your Python App Engine project's root folder and do the following: